 Do not test the fire extinguisher by discharging it.
 Partial discharge can cause leakage of pressure or contents which would render the unit inoperative when needed.
 When using the fire extinguisher, aim the spray at the base of the fire.

 SMOKE ALARM

-Your motor home is equipped with a smoke alarm located on the ceiling in the galley and lounge area.
+Your motor home is equipped with a smoke alarm located on the ceiling in the galley area.
+This alarm meets U.L.
+Standard 217 and NFPA Standard 74 for operation of smoke detection devices.